The average Bay Area commute time was 30 minutes in 2023

 Regional Distribution

-While the majority of Bay Area residents have reasonable commute times, 15 percent have extreme commutes – lasting more than one hour each way.
+While the majority of Bay Area residents have reasonable commute times, in 2023, 13 percent had extreme commutes – lasting at least one hour each way.

 Local Focus